BeniyamL/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

     File: models/rectangle.py

    * 4. Update the class Rectangle by adding the public method def area(self): that returns the area value of the Rectangle instance.

     Repo:

     GitHub repository: alx-higher_level_programming
     Directory: 0x0C-python-almost_a_circle
     File: models/rectangle.py

-   * 5.Update the class Rectangle by adding the public method def display(self): that prints in stdout the Rectangle instance with the character # - you don’t need to handle x and y here.
+   * 5.Update the class Rectangle by adding the public method def display(self): that prints in stdout the Rectangle instance with the character
     Repo:

     GitHub repository: alx-higher_level_programming